cockroachdb/docs/_includes/v22.2/ui/statement-details.md

 Column | Description
 -----|----
-Plan Gist | A sequence of bytes representing the flattened tree of operators and various operator specific metadata of the statement plan.
+Plan Gist | A sequence of bytes representing the flattened tree of operators and operator-specific metadata of the statement plan.
 Insights | The number of [insights](#insights) for the plan.
-To configure the properties for determining when to trigger insights, see [Schema insight settings](ui-insights-page.html#schema-insights-settings).
+To configure when to trigger insights, see [Schema insights settings](ui-insights-page.html#schema-insights-settings).
 Last Execution Time | The timestamp when the statement was last executed.
 Average Execution Time | The average execution time for all the executions of the plan.
 Execution Count | The number of times the plan was executed.